Table of contents

 2. No Atomicity: The volatile keyword does not provide atomicity for compound operations.
 If a variable requires both visibility and atomicity, additional synchronization mechanisms like locks or atomic variables should be used in conjunction with volatile.

 3. Reordering Prevention: The volatile keyword prevents the compiler and runtime from reordering read and write operations on the volatile variable.
-This ensures that the operations are executed in the order specified by the program, maintaining the intended semantic behavior.
+This ensures that the operations are executed in the order specified by the program, maintaining the intended semantic behaviour.

-4. Performance Impact: Using the volatile keyword can have a performance impact because it forces the CPU to flush the cache and synchronize with the feemain memory more frequently.
+4. Performance Impact: Using the volatile keyword can have a performance impact because it forces the CPU to flush the cache and synchronize with the fee main memory more frequently.
 Therefore, it should be used judiciously and only when necessary to ensure thread safety and data consistency.

 5. Not a Replacement for Synchronization: The volatile keyword is not a substitute for proper synchronization mechanisms like locks or synchronized methods.
 It should be used in specific scenarios where visibility and reordering prevention are required, but it does not provide mutual exclusion or synchronization between threads.